amandadomingos/amandadomingos.github.io/_pages/mep.md

 Where to find us?
 ======
 You can keep up with our activities on our [site](http://www.metodosempauta.com/).
 Also, we tweet at @[metodosempauta](https://twitter.com/metodosempauta), and you can find some video content on our [YouTube Channel](https://www.youtube.com/metodosempauta).
 Feel free to reach out!
-DMs and emails at metodosempauta[at]gmail[dot]com are welcomed.
+DMs and emails at <metodosempauta@gmail.com> are welcomed.